Connect with each other.

 BETTER HEALTH MINISTRY

 The vision of the Better Health Task Force is to create a caring community of vitality, health, and wholeness.
 As Spiritual beings, our physical health affects our spiritual health and vice versa.
 Paul has termed our bodies as temples of the living God.
 We are therefore stewards, custodians, and managers of God’s property; ourselves, our bodies, minds and spirits.
+Contact for more information.

 The Barnabas Ministry is a group of experienced people trained to provide radical hospitality, comfort, and consolation to grieving families at special services like funerals, individual memorial services, Longest Night, and Hospice sponsored Services of Remembrance.
 They are equipped to answer questions, provide directions, and support families and their guests during difficult times.
 The name Barnabas means “Son of Solace and Consolation” and this is what the Barnabas Ministry embodies.
 For more information or to inquire about becoming a Barnabas Minister please contact Shirley Cullop.